-- Teachers will follow a one-session schedule. - Student contact time, prep time, and administrative time will follow contract guidelines. - The lunch period for faculty will be at the conclusion of the one-session day. - In the afternoon, teachers will be assigned office hours in order for students in the remote cohort (either students who are scheduled to be home that day or students who are totally remote) to contact them through email or Google Meet/Zoom. - In the afternoon, teachers will also be assigned time to prepare virtual lessons.
-They may choose to create a mix of synchronous and asynchronous learning experiences for their students. - Teachers and teacher assistants in the self-contained special education classes and the Bulldog Academy will follow their normal schedule for a full day as their students will be in school for a full day, five days a week.
-Any need for remote learning will take place in consultation among the teacher, teacher assistant, and case manager. - Teacher assistants may be utilized as needed by classroom teacher and/or building administration.
+- Student contact time, prep time, and administrative time will follow contract guidelines. - Teachers and teacher assistants in the self-contained special education classes and the Bulldog Academy will follow their normal schedule for a full day as their students will be in school for a full day, five days a week.
+Any need for remote learning will take place in consultation among the teacher, teacher assistant, and case manager. - Teacher assistants may be utilized as needed by classroom teachers and/or building administration